 Done!

-You may need to wait a few hours for your feed to be update with the new values.
+You may need to wait a few hours for your feed to be update with the new values, but this *should* give you the default vanilla base setup that Google expects in Analytics.